 - Subject to the further conditions as to eligibility set out in the following paragraphs, the medal and the related financial award is awarded annually at the American Accounting Association’s Annual Meeting to the author(s) of the article, monograph, book or other work, reflecting the results of their research or the application of the research of others, published during the five calendar years preceding the year of the award (2022) which is judged to have made or will be likely to make the most significant contribution to the advancement of the practice of public accountancy (including audit, tax and management services.)
 Note that in some cases a paper may be accepted for publication in a given calendar year and then may actually appear in a volume that carries an earlier calendar year as a publication date.
 In such cases, the year that the particular issue was actually published should be the date used to determine eligibility.

 - A financial award of $5,000 accompanies the medal.
 In the event of multiple award winners, each recipient would receive $2,500 (up to three recipients; $7,500 maximum per year).

-- Selection of the winner(s) will be made by a selection committee to be appointed each year by the President of the American Accounting Association.
+- Selection of the winner(s) will be made by a selection committee to be appointed each year by the Council Committee on Awards Committees of the American Accounting Association.
 One member of this committee will be nominated by the Deloitte Foundation, if it so elects.